scollier/Summit2014OSEonOSPViaHeat/scott/01-Overview.md

 This lab manual assumes that you are attending an instructor-led training class and that you will be using this lab manual in conjunction with the lecture.

-This manual also assumes that you have been granted access to a single Red Hat Enterprise Linux server with which to perform the exercises on.
+This manual also assumes that you have been granted access to a single Red Hat Enterprise Linux server with which to perform the exercises.

 A working knowledge of SSH, git, and yum, and familiarity with a Linux-based text editor are assumed.
 If you do not have an understanding of any of these technologies, please let the instructors know.